 Carers Bucks - Carers Bucks is an independent charity established in 2004 to support unpaid, family carers in Buckinghamshire.

 The needs of children and young people with SEND whose parents or carers are in the armed forces can be specific.
 Buckinghamshire County Council has produced guidance on SEND with respect to service families.

 Youth Justice SEND Project

-Free to access online training programme available to Young Offending Teams, youth secure estate professionals, health, education and care professionals, Local Authority SEN teams and any other interested professionals who work with young people who are part of the youth justice system.
+Free to access online training programme available to Young Offending Teams, youth secure estate professionals, health, education and care professionals, Local Authority Integrated SEND Service and any other interested professionals who work with young people who are part of the youth justice system.

 The online programme, called the Youth Justice SEND Bubble, provides essential support to the many young people with SEND who are in custody and also those at risk of offending, helping them achieve better outcomes (well-being, education and employment) and substantially reduce their risk of offending or reoffending.
 For more information on the project please visit Youth Justice SEND.

 Special Needs Jungle contains parent-led information, resources and informed opinion about children and young people with SEND.